IntuitionLabs

 Therapeutic Areas.
 Specialty pharmacy revenues are unevenly distributed across disease categories.
 Oncology dominates, due to both volume and unit cost.
 Reports note that oncology accounts for “the largest share of specialty pharmacy revenues” ([24]).
 Cancer patients often require multiple complex regimens (parenteral chemo, targeted antibodies) and frequent visits, making specialty pharmacies essential partners in oncology care (handling home infusion, OCM programs, complex counseling).
 Other leading categories include autoimmune diseases (rheumatoid arthritis, MS, psoriasis) managed with injectables (TNF inhibitors, IL inhibitors) ([25]), and infectious diseases (HIV, hepatitis C, COVID-19) notably during the HCV cure era.
 Rare diseases and genetic disorders are a fast-growing niche; over 7,000 rare conditions exist, many now treated by new orphan drugs (enzyme or gene therapies).
 Specialty pharmacies tailor services to these patients, handling individualized dosing, genetic test coordination, and case management ([27]).

 Pharmacological types also segment the market.
 A majority of specialty drugs are biologics (monoclonal antibodies, fusion proteins) or complex injectables, requiring specialty channels.
-Biosimilars (generic-like versions of biologics) are entering the mix; currently, roughly 20 of 36 biosimilars are managed partly under specialty channels (often billed medically) ([13]).
-Cell and gene therapies are an emerging super-category: currently a handful of approved gene therapies exist, but projections suggest about 20 new gene therapies by 2025 at prices from $0.85–5 million per course ([13]).
+Biosimilars (generic-like versions of biologics) are entering the mix; currently, roughly 20 of 36 biosimilars are managed partly under specialty channels (often billed medically) ([14]).
+Cell and gene therapies are a rapidly maturing super-category: over 40 cell and gene therapies are now FDA-approved, with prices ranging from $0.85–5 million per course ([14]) ([13]).
 These ultra-expensive, one-time treatments (e.g. for hemophilia, SMA, rare metabolic diseases) are shifting parts of the business under medical benefit billing.
-Nevertheless, they still exert pressure on specialty pharmacies to develop new logistics (ultra‐cold shipping, ASAP coordination) and financing models (risk-sharing with payers) ([29]) ([14]).
+Nevertheless, they still exert pressure on specialty pharmacies to develop new logistics (ultra‐cold shipping, ASAP coordination) and financing models (risk-sharing with payers) ([31]).

 Distribution Channels.
 Specialty medications can be dispensed through various channels.
 Traditional mail-order specialty pharmacies (often affiliated with PBMs) remain prominent, handling home delivery of injectables with scheduling and adherence follow-up.
 Retail and hospital-based specialty pharmacies are also important: many hospital systems (including cancer centers) have onsite specialy pharmacies, and chains like Walgreens and CVS operate dedicated specialty divisions.
-Walgreens, for instance, claims to have “nearly 300 community-based specialty pharmacies” in proximity to physicians’ offices ([30]).
+Walgreens, for instance, operates nearly 300 community-based specialty pharmacies in proximity to physicians’ offices.
 Infusion clinics (often run by Providers or pharmacy services companies) administer IV therapies on-site; here, specialty pharmacies sometimes partner to supply the drugs.
 Lastly, online specialty pharmacies are growing rapidly, propelled by telehealth and digital adherence tools ([17]).
 These offer patients convenience of remote consultation and home delivery.
-The boundaries are blurring: many large organizations adopt hybrid models that combine physical infusion sites, retail pickup, and digital patient portals ([31]).
+The boundaries are blurring: many large organizations adopt hybrid models that combine physical infusion sites, retail pickup, and digital patient portals ([32]).

 Geography.
 North America leads on spending and infrastructure.
 The U.S. has the most advanced specialty ecosystem, with all major stakeholders (PBMs, insurers, manufacturers) heavily investing in specialty.
 In 2024 it accounted for ~42% of the global specialty pharmacy market ([7]).
 Europe follows; countries like Germany, France, and the UK, with strong biotech industries, also see high specialty drug use, especially for cancer and HIV.
 APAC (China, Japan, Korea) is growing fast as economies develop and access expands; however, per-capita specialty spend remains lower due to generic emphasis, price controls, and historically slower adoption of ultra-high-cost drugs.
 Latin America, Middle East, and Africa are smaller markets today, but have potential as healthcare systems invest (e.g. Brazil Redemsivir, Middle East oncology centers).
 Globally, specialty pharmacies must navigate diverse reimbursement systems: out-of-pocket costs are often cured by co-pay assistance in the U.S., whereas in other countries government or single-payer programs (with negotiated prices) manage access.